dagger/dagger/docs/current/guides/183109-aws-codebuild-codepipeline.md

 1. Navigate to the "Pipelines" page.
 1. Click "Create pipeline".
 1. On the "Create new pipeline" sequence of pages, input the following details, adjusting them as required for your project:
     - In the "Pipeline settings" section:
         - Pipeline name: `myapp-pipeline`
         - Service role: `New service role`
     - In the "Source" section:
         - Source provider: `AWS CodeCommit`
         - Repository name: `myapp`
         - Branch name: `main`
         - Change detection options: `Amazon CloudWatch Events`
         - Output artifact format: `CodePipeline default`
     - In the "Build" section:
         - Build provider: `AWS CodeBuild`
         - Region: Set value to your region
         - Project name: `myapp-codebuild-project`
         - Build type: `Single build`
     - In the "Deploy" section:
         - Click the `Skip deploy stage` button
 1. On the "Review" page, review the inputs and click "Create pipeline".

 AWS CodePipeline creates a new pipeline.

-:::note
+:::info
 Environment variables defined as part of the AWS CodeBuild project configuration are available to AWS CodePipeline as well.
 :::